LeonieNeuhaeuser/website_source/content/talk/WiNS Seminar/index.md

 location: online
 # summary: No higher-order effects without non-linearity.
-abstract: "This talk was given at the Women in Network Science Seminar  in November 2020."
+abstract: "This talk was given at the Women in Network Science Seminar"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.